 While Portland’s restaurants definitely take advantage of the nearby abundance of farms, orchards, and vineyards, many of these farms actually host their own dinners — bringing the table to the farm, as it were.
 What better way to “eat local” than sitting down, family style, to a long table laden with food grown only steps away from where you sit?
-Don your sun hat and set out for one (or all!) of the farm dinners on our list.
+Don your sun hat and set out for one (or all!) of these farm dinners around Portland.

-Field and Vine hops about, hosting farm dinners around the region all year long.
-Joined by the occasional guest chef, chef and owner Pascal Chureau creates his menus to highlight local produce and (since many Field and Vine events are held at vineyards) to pair well with local wine selections.
-With two-dozen events at nearly as many locations, there’s truly a farm dinner to suit everyone’s tastes.
+Field & Vine hops about, hosting farm dinners around the region all year long.
+Joined by the occasional guest chef, chef and owner Pascal Chureau creates his menus to highlight local produce and (since many Field & Vine events are held at vineyards) to pair well with local wine selections.
+With two dozen events at nearly as many locations, there’s truly a farm dinner to suit everyone’s tastes.
 A few stand-out locations include Rosse Posse Elk Farm, Marquam Hill Alpaca Ranch and Villa Catalana Cellars.

 Outstanding in the Field

-The rock star of farm dinners, Outstanding in the Field tours the world hosting farm dinners from Japan to Chile, with a stop in Oregon in between.
+The rock star of farm dinners, Outstanding in the Field (OITF) tours the world hosting farm dinners from Japan to Chile, with a stop in Oregon in between.
 At each location, a local chef prepares the menu as guests take a tour of the farm.
-This year’s OITF Oregon farm dinners feature Timothy Wastell and Eloise Augustyn of Sweedeedee and Joshua McFadden of Ava Gene’s.
+Previous guest chefs have included Matthew Sigler of Renata, Timothy Wastell and Eloise Augustyn of Sweedeedee and Joshua McFadden of Ava Gene’s.
 With an average guest list of 200 diners, these epic events are ideal if you have a large group that more intimate set-ups might not be able to accommodate.

 Seven dinners in the Pacific Northwest in July.
-Line-up and tickets available now.
+Purchase OITF tickets.

 Plate and Pitchfork

-This year, Plate and Pitchfork is supporting two nonprofit organizations, Oregon Tilth and Farmers Ending Hunger.
-Enjoy four and five course meals laden with local berries, wines and cheeses, as well as wine pairings by local chefs, with the added satisfaction of supporting great causes.
+Plate and Pitchfork lets you enjoy four- and five-course meals laden with local berries, wines and cheeses, with the added satisfaction of supporting great causes.
+In 2017, they launched a charitable foundation supporting organizations that work to eradicate hunger and cultivate healthy, sustainable food systems.
+And they still support longtime partner Farmers Ending Hunger, which gathers Oregon’s agricultural resources to help feed the hungry.
 Plate and Pitchfork is also one of the few farm dinner organizers to offer vegetarian meal options, as many farm dinners are unable to accommodate dietary restrictions.

 The Side Yard